 Department of Revenue Administrative Suspension

-You can fight this suspension – and it is important that you do so – by requesting a hearing at the DMV.
+You can fight this suspension – and it is important that you do so as you have the possibility of having the period of suspension reduced and/or being issued a “red license” that allows for limited, need-based driving during the period of suspension.
 At Tiftickjian Law Firm, we have handled hundreds of DMV license suspension hearings in Denver and throughout Colorado.

 If you do not fight your suspension, or if the DMV hearing officer suspends your license, you are not legally allowed to drive (C.R.S.
 Section 42-2-127).
 If you are caught driving while your license is suspended, you will likely face charges for DUS.

 Along with excess accumulation of points, Colorado law provides a number of other ways that drivers can lose their driving privileges.
 These include: